nukehub-dev/nukebox/docs/index.md

 ## 🚀 How to Get Started?

 - Download the latest release.
-- Execute the `install-nuclearkid.sh` script.
+- Execute the `install-nukebox.sh` script.
 - Follow the prompts to customize your installation.

 ## 🛠 Installation Options

-**NuclearKid** provides installation flexibility, allowing you to choose your installation directory, environment name, Geant4 data library path, and cross-section library path.
+**NukeBox** provides installation flexibility, allowing you to choose your installation directory, environment name, Geant4 data library path, and cross-section library path.
 You can even opt to automatically download Geant4 data and cross-sections.

 ## ⚙ How It Works

-**NuclearKid** takes care of all the heavy lifting for you.
+**NukeBox** takes care of all the heavy lifting for you.
 It identifies your operating system, installs necessary dependencies, and configures Python environments.
 It also offers convenient commands for activation, deactivation, updating, and more!

 ## 🚨 Important Notes

 Before running the script on your system, please carefully review it and understand the installation process.
 Safety first!

-Currently, **NuclearKid** supports [Debian-based distributions](https://en.wikipedia.org/wiki/Category:Debian-based_distributions).
+Currently, **NukeBox** supports [Debian-based distributions](https://en.wikipedia.org/wiki/Category:Debian-based_distributions).
 Additionally, It compiles packages from source, which can be time-consuming.
 Our team is actively working on creating binary packages for internal components.

 ## 📜 License

-**NuclearKid** is distributed under the [MIT License](contents/license).
+**NukeBox** is distributed under the [MIT License](contents/license).

 ## 🤝 Contributing